Azure/azureml-examples/cli/jobs/single-step/gpu_perf/README.md

 az ml job create  -f ./gpu_diag_job.yaml --web --resource-group RG --workspace-name WS
 ```

+Notes:
+- set the name of the compute
+- set process_count_per_instance to the number of gpu on the node
+- for multi-node, set instance_count

 ## How to customize

 To check perf against your own container/config: